vicchi/wp-biographia/readme.txt

 = I want to change the CSS used to format the Biography Box; how do I do this? =

 The HTML and CSS classes that the plugin emits follows a consistent structure and naming convention.
-See the blog post [Hacking WP Biographia’s Appearance With CSS](http://www.vicchi.org/2012/04/05/hacking-wp-biographias-appearance-with-css/) for more information.
+See [Hacking WP Biographia’s Appearance With CSS](http://www.vicchi.org/2012/04/05/hacking-wp-biographias-appearance-with-css/) for more information.

+= WP Biographia doesn't support social network FOO; can you add this to the next version? = *Yes*.
+But also *no*.
+One of the wonderful things about today's web is the vast amount of ways we have to interact with each other.
+I can't keep up.
+No, really.
+In practical terms, this would mean that the plugin's settings and options panels would soon get out of hand, plus the overhead of adding, testing and releasing a new version of the plugin would get out of hand before the settings and options do.
+But ... see the next FAQ for the answer.

+= WP Biographia doesn't support social network or contact method BAR; how can I add this? = With the cunning use of the filters that WP Biographia supports, you can add support for as many social networks and/or contact methods as you like.
+You'll need to do two things for each link you want to add to the plugin.

+1. In your theme's `functions.php` add support for the new link to the author's profile by way of the `wp_biographia_contact_info` filter.
+1. Still in your theme's `functions.php` add support for the new link to be displayed, with an icon if you wish, via the `wp_biographia_link_items` filter.

+See the *Filter Support And Usage* section for a working example of these two filters to add support for a new contact link.

 = WP Biographia isn't available in my language; can I submit a translation? =